 While there are many different types of thalassemias, the main two are:

 When the gene that controls the production of either of these proteins is missing or mutated, it results in that type of thalassemia.

-Alpha thalassemia occurs when the gene that controls the making of alpha globins is absent or defective.
-It can be mild to severe and is most commonly found in people of African, Middle Eastern, Chinese, Southeast Asian, and, occasionally, Mediterranean descent.
+Normally, each person has four genes for alpha globin.
+Alpha thalassemia happens when one or more of the genes that control the making of alpha globins is absent or defective.
+It can cause anemia ranging from mild to severe and is most commonly found in people of African, Middle Eastern, Chinese, Southeast Asian, and, occasionally, Mediterranean descent.

 A child can only get alpha thalassemia by inheriting it from his or her parents.
 Genes are "building blocks" that play an important role in determining physical traits and many other things about us.

 Humans are made up of trillions of cells that form the structure of our bodies and carry out specialized jobs like taking nutrients from food and turning them into energy.
 Red blood cells, which contain hemoglobin, deliver oxygen to all parts of the body.

 All cells have a nucleus at their center, which is kind of like the brain or "command post" of the cell.
 The nucleus directs the cell, telling it to grow, mature, divide, or die.
 The nucleus contains DNA (deoxyribonucleic acid), a long, spiral-shaped molecule that stores the genes that determine hair color, eye color, whether or not a person is right- or left-handed, and many more traits.
 DNA, along with genes and the information they contain, is passed down from parents to their children during reproduction.